zordius/lightncandy/README.md

 ));
 ```

-The input parameters are process by LightnCandy automatically, you do not need to worry about variable name processing or current context.
+The input parameters are processed by LightnCandy automatically, you do not need to worry about variable name processing or current context.
 You can also use double quoted string as input, for example:

 ```
 {{helper name}}           // This send processed {{name}} into the helper